 We started the morning with a short talk from Dr Tim King, explaining the history and science of the Lena Ward plots.
 Established in 1969 by (now) retired English Nature scientist Lena Ward, the plots investigate how the treatment of the chalk grassland prior to vegetation development affects the subsequent development of scrub.
 The more species-rich the scrub, the better.

-Tim highlighted the sheer level of dedication undertaken by Lena Ward when cataloguing every tree and seedling that subsequently developed on the rotovated, burnt or untreated chalk grassland plots.
-Indeed as Tim put it, this dedication went as far as cataloguing all the seed that could be identified in the bird poo collected from the fence-posts!
+Tim highlighted the sheer level of dedication undertaken by Lena Ward when cataloguing every tree and seedling that subsequently developed on the rotavated, burnt or untreated chalk grassland plots.
+Indeed as Tim put it, this dedication went as far as cataloguing all the seed that could be identified in the bird poo collected from the fence posts!

 Tim himself has now taken the mantle and recently re-catalogued every tree within the plots, recording its species, diameter at breast height and position.
 Now we know the birth year of 80% of the trees and shrubs in the plots!
 It was Tim who applied to the Ecological Continuity Trust (ECT) for funds to undertake the upgrade works, as the ECT provides grants to secure long-term field experiments such as this one.